AlphaRed/bombersparadise/README.md

 ## Installation
 So far, no binaries are available but that should change once I get to a more complete state.

-You can compile the project for Windows (Linux is untested, and likely doesn't work) and requires the following libraries:
+You can compile the project for Windows (Linux is untested, and likely doesn't work) The following libraries are required:
-- SDL2
-- SDL2_image
+- SDL3
-- SDL2_mixer
+- SDL3_image
-(Will update to SDL3 in the next little bit)

 ## License
 Public domain.